 If the message wasn’t already clear, watch it because the stories are compelling and because then you’ll have the knowledge which you’ll hopefully never personally need – like insurance but better.

+Truth be told, I wasn’t best pleased with the first Bad Moms (2016) movie.
 There were a number of things about the story that disappointed me.
 As such, a part of me wants to steer completely clear of this follow-up.
-However, there’s also a part of me that needs to know whether this sequel will be equally bad, worse or better.
+It’s just that there’s also a part of me that needs to know whether this sequel will be equally bad, worse or better.

-Let’s just say that I don’t want to give up on Mila Kunis movies just yet.
-I’m also a big Christine Baranski fan, so perhaps I can be sure that her character will at least put a smile on my face.
+Let’s just say I don’t want to give up on Mila Kunis movies just yet.
+I’m also a big Christine Baranski fan; so perhaps I can be sure that her character will at least put a smile on my face.
 At least!

 Susan Sarandon Oona Laurence and Emjay Anthony also star.